Hurricane & Flood

 Before and After Handbook

 Part I: Before the Storm

-This 2013 Atlantic hurricane season, which begins June 1 and runs for six months, hurricane forecasters predict an extremely active season with a 70 percent probability of 13-20 named storms, 7-11 hurricanes and—brace yourselves—3-6 major hurricanes.
+This 2014 Atlantic hurricane season, which began June 1 and runs for six months, hurricane forecasters predict a near normal or below normal season with a 50 percent probability of 8-13 named storms, 3-6 hurricanes and 1-2 major hurricanes.

 In 2005, Hurricane Katrina sunk one city and Rita chased another out of town.
 In June, 2001, a tropical storm named Allison washed away everything Houstonians knew about flooding.

-And less than a year ago, Hurricane Sandy raged in 24 states and most of the Caribbean.
+And less than two years ago, Hurricane Sandy raged in 24 states and most of the Caribbean.